 Stylictic devices (also known as rhetorical devices or figures of speech) help to craft lively and interesting texts.
 We use them to grab and keep the reader or listener’s attention.
-In the tabs below, you will find explanations and examples of the more common rhetorical devices.
+Click on the tabs below to find explanations and examples of the more common rhetorical devices.
 They are useful for analysing texts as well as for writing your own essays, speeches etc.

 repetition of initial consonant sound